(originally posted on www.thenastywench.wordpress.com…now in its new home on www.thenastywench.com)

 You can knit a reusable tampon but you really, really shouldn’t.
 I’m not sure what kind of 3rd world hell inspired that particular idea but of all the things I’m willing to reduce/reuse/recycle, I’ll treat myself to fresh, shiny new feminine products every single time.
 Call me crazy.
 Not to be outdone, there are crocheted feminine pads, described as both practical and reusable, there’s even a winged version.
 Nope.
 Another suggested use…unique coasters.
 If I’m ever at your house and you slip a crocheted sanitary pad under my drink, I’m leaving.
 I’ll mock you first, but still leaving.

-I thought the knit tampon was the pinnacle of weird shit you can knit…but nope, they one upped that real quick.
+I thought the crocheted tampon was the pinnacle of weird shit you can knit…but nope, they one upped that real quick.
 You can knit a placenta, complete with umbilical cord.
 You can but why would you, can someone please explain to me at what point in your life you need a knit placenta.
-Maybe you can tuck it beside the ugly ass vagina cushion from the twiddle muff post.
-But again, and I cannot stress this enough….why?
+Maybe you can tuck it beside the ugly ass vagina cushion from the “Words That Make Me Giggle post“.
+But again, and I cannot stress this enough…why?
 If you’ve got some time to kill, how about a uterus, complete with fallopian tubes and ovaries.

 A vagina chapstick holder…I kid you not, there’s a pattern for a vagina chapstick holder.
 Not only should you never, ever share chapstick, you should never use chapstick pulled out of a vagina, even a woolly vagina.
 Wait a minute, that sounds like the prehistoric cousin of a woolly mammoth.
 Woolly vaginas smack of the 70’s.
 Think bush.